Freddie Hart: Early career

-Re-signing with Capitol Records and Easy Loving
+Resigning with Capitol Records and "Easy Loving"

-In 1969, Hart re-signed with Capitol Records and soon became a part of the Bakersfield sound by signing up with Buck Owens' songwriting and management company.
-In early 1970, he scored a Top 30 hit with "The Whole World's Holdin' Hands".
-Hart's song "Togetherness", a hit for him in 1968, became a Top 15 hit for Buck Owens and Susan Raye that summer.
-Hart would score several minor hits during the year.
+In 1969, Hart resigned with Capitol Records and soon became a part of the Bakersfield sound by signing up with Buck Owens' songwriting and management company.
+In early 1970, he scored a top-30 hit with "The Whole World's Holdin' Hands".
+Hart's song "Togetherness", a hit for him in 1968, became a top-15 hit for Buck Owens and Susan Raye that summer.
+Hart scored several minor hits during the year.

-In 1971, Hart released a song that he wrote called "Easy Loving" which was first recorded in the summer of 1969 for his album California Grapevine, released in 1970.
-Released in the summer of 1971, "Easy Loving" rapidly began climbing the charts; and by that September, it was No. 1 for three weeks on the country chart and reached No. 17 on the pop chart.
+In 1971, Hart released a song that he wrote called "Easy Loving", which was first recorded in the summer of 1969 for his album California Grapevine, released in 1970.
+Released as a single in the summer of 1971, "Easy Loving" rapidly began climbing the charts; by that September, it was number one for three weeks on the country chart and reached number 17 on the pop chart.
 It was also played on adult contemporary stations, earning a position on Billboard's Easy Listening survey.
-The song would ultimately win Hart numerous awards from both the Academy of Country Music and Country Music Association.
-The song sold over one million copies, and was awarded a gold record by the R.I.A.A. in November 1971.
+The song ultimately won Hart numerous awards from both the Academy of Country Music and Country Music Association.
+The song sold over one million copies, and was awarded a gold record by the RIAA in November 1971.
 The album of the same name also reportedly went gold.
 The song also earned Hart a Grammy Award nomination.